- How do I hire a Game Master in Copenhagen?

 - What's the difference between a one-shot and a campaign?

-- A one-shot is a complete story told in a single session · perfect for a one-off night or a first taste of tabletop RPGs.
+- A one-shot is a complete story told in a single session.
+It's perfect for a one-off night or a first taste of tabletop RPGs.
 A campaign is an ongoing series of sessions with a persistent world and characters who grow over time.
 Not sure which fits?
 Tell me your group and I'll recommend one.

 - How far in advance should I book a session?

 - A week or two is usually plenty for a one-shot, and the earlier the better for events tied to a specific date or for ongoing campaigns.
-If you're on a tight timeline, reach out anyway · I'll always tell you honestly what's possible.
+If you're on a tight timeline, reach out anyway and I'll tell you what's possible.
+Be warned that the more time I have to prepare, the more I can guarantee your satisfaction in the service.
+No two groups are the same and I like to adjust my material to each one.